junquant/mlproject/report/report.md

 A -> S | 0.48 | 0.43 | 0.53 | (A+S) 15.19, 11.28 = 26.47
 Both | 0.63 | 0.58 | 0.67 | 113.79

 Training the model to predict both at the same time was significantly slower than training to predict subject then activity or vice versa.
+This is due to the additional number of classes (different subject-activity combinition).

 We can see that predicting both targets together produced best results.
 We took this further and used Grid Search Cross Validation was used to find the level of smoothing that produced the best results under the 'Both' condition.